 Petitions rarely evoke results, but what the heck — you’ve nothing to lose.
 Daniel Olson is coordinating

-to let Linux game software producer Loki Software, Sierra On-Line and Dynamix know that OS X users want Tribes 2, the recently released team-oriented 3D action game.
+a petition to let Linux game software producer Loki Software, Sierra On-Line and Dynamix know that OS X users want Tribes 2, the recently released team-oriented 3D action game.
 Loki is in charge of making the Linux port of the game.

 Elsewhere on the Web

 Inside Mac Games posted a feature called